 Calibration coefficients for several days.
-Each symbol represents the mean calibration coefficient for a given day.
+Each symbol represents a cavity run which is approximately 25 minutes.
 These data are combined to get a final calibration coefficient for the entire, multi-day, calibration session.

-Calibration history for pyranometer CM21-041282.
+Calibration history for pyranometer CM31-000507.
 The solid horizontal line represents the mean value.
 The symbols and their error bars represent the mean and U95 of each calibration event.
 The column on the right presents numerical values for each calibration event and a brief description of the calibration method used.

-CALIBRATION HISTORIES
+CALIBRATION HISTORY